1. Why should I meet with a writing tutor?

 We are here for you- whenever and wherever!
-All tutoring appointments are now offered online, even on evenings and weekends.
-We use audio/video chat, screensharing, and a shared, synchronous whiteboard.
+All tutoring appointments are now offered both in-person at the Writing Centre, OR online, even on evenings and weekends.
+For online appointments, we use audio/video chat, screensharing, and a shared, synchronous whiteboard.
 Your sessions are stored on your account and available for you to re-visit.
 It couldn’t be easier!

 2. How do I book an appointment?

 1. Visit stu.mywconline.com and register for your account using your @stu.ca email address.

 2. Select the appropriate appointment calendar to log in (ex: Writing Centre Fall 2021).

 3. Choose an appointment spot that fits your schedule.
 Upload any documents to your appointment at that time.

 For online appointments: Shortly before your appointment time, log back into stu.mywconline.com, click on your appointment, and then select the red 'start or join online consultation' link where your tutor will be waiting for you.
 You and your tutor will have access to a shared, virtual whiteboard where you can revise and edit text, a live chat bar, and audio capabilities so you can talk to your tutor if you wish.